launchbadge/sqlx/README.md

 we could be pure Rust for SQLite is by porting _all_ of SQLite to Rust).

 †† SQLx uses `#![forbid(unsafe_code)]` unless the `sqlite` feature is enabled.
-As the SQLite driver interacts with C, those interactions are `unsafe`.
+As the SQLite driver interacts with C, these interactions are considered `unsafe`.

 </small></small>